 Domains can be confusing to someone who doesn’t know how they work and people who send out malicious emails use this to their advantage.
 There is more than one part of a domain name, for example, support.yourbank.com, yourbank.com is the domain and support.yourbank.com would be a child domain.
 If you had a domain that read yourbank.baddomain.com, it might look like it’s from yourbank.com but it is actually from baddomain.com and is likely to be a malicious email.

 There are a lot of grammatical and spelling errors

 A lot of phishing emails come from outside the U.S., this can cause there to be numerous errors in grammar and spelling in these types of emails.
 If a large corporation such as your bank is sending you an email they will make sure that it is proofread before it is sent out.

 You are asked for personal information via email

 No reputable company will ask you for your personal information through email.
-For example, your bank already has you credit card number, account number and any other personal information; they would never ask you to send it to them through email or even give it over the phone.
+For example, your bank already has your credit card number, account number, and any other personal information; they would never ask you to send it to them through email or even give it over the phone.

 Something is too good to be true